 You’ll need to start with your pot.
 You can use either a cast iron dutch oven or a french casserole pan like I am using.
 You’ll want to make sure it has a lid.

-Next, heat the oil in the base of the pot and add in the onion, cooking for a few minutes until it’s softened.
-Add in the garlic and cook for about 30 seconds, just until fragrant as we don’t want it to burn.
+Step 1: Heat the oil in the base of your pot over medium heat.
+Add the onion and cook for a few minutes until it’s softened.
+Add the garlic and cook for about 30 seconds, just until fragrant.

-Add in the beef mince and cook, breaking it up with a wooden spoon until browned.
-As the beef cooks it will release a lot of liquid so we want to keep cooking it until this has all evaporated as that’s what is going to give us the best flavour.
+Step 2: Add the beef mince and cook, breaking it up with a wooden spoon, until browned.
+The beef will release a lot of liquid as it cooks, so keep going until it’s all evaporated, as that’s what gives you the best flavour.

-To the beef, add the tomato paste, dried herbs, and season with salt and pepper.
-Give this a good mix and cook for another minute or so just to let the tomato paste darken slightly which helps to give it a richer flavour.
+Step 3: Stir in the tomato paste and dried herbs, then season with salt and pepper.
+Give it a good mix and cook for another minute or so to let the tomato paste darken slightly.

 💡Note: The total cooking time will depend on the specific pasta so just keep an eye on it and cook until the pasta is al dente.
 If the pasta has absorbed all the liquid before it’s cooked, just add in some more water.